 Parking is open at OTC.
 Therefore, you are welcome to park in any of our lots.

 Should I arrive early to my STAR seminar for check-in?

 Yes.
 We ask that you arrive 15 minutes before the start of your STAR seminar to get checked in.
 Please allow extra time for parking and to locate the computer classroom.
 Your STAR seminar will begin promptly.
 Advisors will ask latecomers to reschedule.

 STAR seminars last approximately two hours and 30 minutes.

 Can my friends and family accompany me to my STAR seminar?

-STAR seminars, which are two hours and 30 minutes, have limited seating for students only.
+STAR seminars have limited seating for students only.
 We apologize for any inconvenience this may cause.

 What are other students saying about their STAR experiences?

 - “Today’s session was a great way to secure myself in the environment.
 Coming to OTC today made me feel less insecure.
 The session made me more confident in my choice to attend OTC.
 The advisors were all nice, friendly and helpful.
 I look forward to attending OTC in the upcoming fall.”